vhoudebine/azure-openai-database-agent/README.md

 ### Populate .env file with your credentials

-Open the [sample.env](./sample.env) file and replace the placeholders with your Azure OpenAI and Azure SQL credentials, save the file.
+Open the [sample.env](./sample.env) file and replace the placeholders with your Azure OpenAI and Azure SQL credentials, save the file an name it `.env`.

 ## Getting started
 ### Option 1: Docker